rajdeepmondaldotcom/pmcgrab/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) (to be created) for details on:
+Please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on:

 * Code style and commit guidelines
 * Branching and release process